aramis-lab/clinicadl/docs/Preprocessing/QualityCheck.md

 - `CAPS_DIRECTORY` (path) is the folder containing the results of the [`t1-volume` pipeline](https://aramislab.paris.inria.fr/clinica/docs/public/latest/Pipelines/T1_Volume/)
 and the output of the present command, both in a [CAPS hierarchy](https://aramislab.paris.inria.fr/clinica/docs/public/latest/CAPS/Introduction/).
-- `OUTPUT_TSV` (str) is the path to an output directory in which TSV files will be created.
+- `OUTPUT_TSV` (path) is the path to an output directory in which TSV files will be created.
 - `GROUP_LABEL` (str) is the identifier for the group of subjects used to create the DARTEL template.
 You can check which groups are available in the `groups/` folder of your `caps_directory`.